Status of DACA program uncertain

 Maloney said that for that to happen, the president’s supporters need to make their voices heard.
 “People who voted for this president need to raise their voices right now for things that make sense,” he said.
 “I don’t know any Republicans here who talk the way the president talked last week.
 They don’t use racist language when they talk about people from Haiti or Africa.
 It’s time for people of good faith, who are watching the president and members of their own party saying things that are outrageous, they’re the ones that have to stand up and say ‘Wait, there’s work we can do together on this, but don’t say those things in my name.’ ”

 Cruz said that although she doesn’t think she would end up targeted for deportation, if the worst should happen and she ended up in Mexico, she’ll take her talents and education to a country that would be proud to have her.
 “It’s a very large world and I’m sure there’s another country out there that would be willing to take me,” she said.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.